-- The Brute: Tagge sees Vader as this, a blunt instrument better suited to being wielded like a weapon (by himself, naturally) than being placed in command.
-Considering shortly after he tells Vader this Vader frames his aide for treason and executes him, freeing Vader from Tagge's oversight while embarrassing him in the process, this is just Underestimating Badassery on Tagge's part.
+- The Brute: Tagge sees Vader as a blunt instrument better suited to being wielded like a weapon (by Tagge, naturally) than being placed in command.
+Considering shortly after he tells Vader this, Vader frames his aide for treason and executes him, freeing Vader from Tagge's oversight while embarrassing him in the process, this is just Underestimating Badassery on Tagge's part.

 - Bullying a Dragon:

-- Jabba wasn't scared of Vader at all and attempted to capture him for his bounty.
-It wasn't until Vader slaughtered all his bounty hunters and force choked him that Jabba became intimidated and even then he was pretty amused by the whole situation.
+- Jabba isn't scared of Vader at all and attempted to capture him for his bounty.
+It isn't until Vader slaughters all his bounty hunters and force-chokes him that Jabba becomes intimidated, and even then he's pretty amused by the whole situation.

 - Tagge isn't afraid to belittle or pull rank on Vader, though in his case it is more understandable since he is currently the Emperor's favorite right now and therefore is protected from reprisals.
 Note that Tagge is also a rather downplayed example, since he still acknowledges that Vader is the Empire's greatest warrior — he just believes that Vader is a better front-line fighter than leader.